GNU Screen: History

 Screen was originally designed by Oliver Laumann and Carsten Bormann at Technische Universität Berlin and published in 1987.

 Design criteria included VT100 emulation (including ANSI X3.64 (ISO 6429) and ISO 2022) and reasonable performance for heavy daily use when character-based terminals were still common.
 Later, the at-the-time novel feature of disconnection/reattachment was added.

-Around 1990, Laumann handed over maintenance of the code to Jürgen Weigert and Michael Schroeder at the University of Erlangen–Nuremberg, who later moved the project to the GNU Project and added features such as scrollback, split-screen, copy-and-paste, and screen sharing.
+Around 1990, Laumann handed over maintenance to Jürgen Weigert and Michael Schroeder at the University of Erlangen–Nuremberg, who later moved the project to the GNU Project and added features such as scrollback, split-screen, copy-and-paste, and screen sharing.

 By 2014, development had slowed to a crawl.
 Wanting to change this, Amadeusz Sławiński volunteered to help.
 In response, Laumann granted him maintainership.
 Sławiński proceeded to put out the first new Screen release in half a decade.
 Because there were some unofficial "Screen 4.1" releases floating around the Internet, he called this new release "Screen 4.2.0".

 In May 2015, on openSUSE Conference, Jürgen Weigert invited Alexander Naumov to help to develop and maintain GNU screen.
-Two months later with Alex's help GNU screen 4.3.0 was released.
+Two months later, with Alex's help, GNU screen 4.3.0 was released.